How Long Is 36 Month

 • Investment Strategies: Three years is a relatively short-term horizon for some investments.
 Analyzing the performance and potential returns of investments over this timeframe can help in making informed decisions.

-• Budgeting and Savings: Setting long-term financial goals with a 36-month timeframe can facilitate consistent saving and budgeting strategies for major purchases or life events.
+• Budgeting and Savings: Setting long-term financial goals with a 36-month timeframe can support consistent saving and budgeting strategies for major purchases or life events.

 2. Career Development: